lorempipsum/sandroid_dreams/src/markdown-pages/PlotterBjork.md

-1. Load up an image, and starting at the top left, get the brightness informatio n for a pixel at (x, y).
+1. Load up an image, and starting at the top left, get the brightness information for a pixel at (x, y).
     ```
         img = loadImage("Bjork_EB.jpg");
         int imageW = img.width;